Hector Crawford: Music for the People

+Personal

+Crawford married twice: in December 1942, he married violinist Edna Marie Stock; they divorced in 1947 on the grounds of desertion.

+He married again, on 10 November 1950, to coloratura soprano Glenda Raymond.
+They had two children.

-Hector Crawford sold his controlling interests in Crawford Productions in 1987 and retired in 1989.
-He died in 1991, aged 77, survived by his wife Glenda Raymond and children, Joanne and Tim.
+Crawford sold his controlling interests in Crawford Productions in 1987 and retired in 1989.
+He died in 1991, aged 77.

 Honours

 Official honours

-Hector Crawford was appointed an Officer of the Order of the British Empire (OBE) in the New Year's Honours of 1968, "in recognition of service as Director of Music for the People".
+Crawford was appointed an Officer of the Order of the British Empire (OBE) in the New Year's Honours of 1968, "in recognition of service as Director of Music for the People".
 In the Queen's Birthday Honours of 1980, he was raised to Commander of the order (CBE), "in recognition of service to the arts".

 In the Queen's Birthday Honours of 1986, he was made an Officer of the Order of Australia (AO), "for service to Australian television production".

 Industry and other honours

-Hector Crawford was awarded special Logie Awards in 1969, 1971, 1975 and 1976, for outstanding contribution to Australian television and show business.
+Crawford was awarded special Logie Awards in 1969, 1971, 1975 and 1976, for outstanding contribution to Australian television and show business.
 In 1984, he was the first inductee into the Logie Hall of Fame.

 Other awards included the Footlighter's Award, the Colin Bednall Award, the Chips Rafferty Memorial Award, the Sir Charles McGrath Award of the Australian Marketing Institute, an Advance Australia Award, the Hartnett Medal of the Royal Society of Arts, the Sir Arthur Cowan Award, the inaugural BHP Australian Television Festival Award for Excellence, and Life Membership of the Screen Production Association of Australia (SPAA).

 Legacy

-The "Hector Crawford Memorial Lecture" is given at the annual SPAA Conference.
+The Hector Crawford Memorial Lecture is given at the annual Screen Producers Australia Conference, now called Screen Forever.
+"The lecture has been a keynote feature of the annual conference since 1992.
+It honours its namesake's legacy and emphasises the importance of independent production in Australia's cultural life".
 It is the major annual public statement on the screen production and broadcasting industries in Australia.